Yevhen Selin: Chornomorets Odesa

 On 21 June 2022 he signed a 2-year contract with Chornomorets Odesa.

+Avanhard Lozova

+In summer 2025 he moved to Avanhard Lozova.

 International career

 Selin was called up to the Ukraine under-21 national team in 2008.
 On 7 October 2011 he made his senior debut for Ukraine and netted a goal in a 3–0 home win against Bulgaria in an friendly.
+He was included in the Ukraine squad for Euro 2012 and played every minute of their three group matches.

 Outside of professional football

 In March 2022, during the Siege of Chernihiv, together with other former Desna players he helped raise money for the civilian population of the city of Chernihiv.